How To Teach Functional Language

 Join a global community of over 100,000 TEFL teachers working throughout the world!
 Enrol me!

 When we first start teaching English as a Foreign Language, we plan lessons on grammar, vocabulary, reading, writing, listening, and speaking.
 What is often forgotten are functional language lessons.
 In fact, you might not even be aware of what functional language is.
 And if you don’t know what it is, it’s not surprising that you aren’t familiar with how to teach functional language.
 As you will see in a minute, functional language is an important part of a language and so it’s essential that you are able to plan an effective functional language lesson.

-Functional language is language that we use to perform certain functions, such as giving advice, apologising, agreeing or ordering in a restaurant.
+Functional language is language that we use to perform certain functions, such as giving advice, apologising, agreeing, or ordering food in a restaurant.
+We use functions such as these every day, no matter where you are and what language you speak.
 If you are living in an English-speaking country, every day you will need to be able to perform a number of different functions in English.
-We, as EFL teachers, can help our students to be able to function effectively by focussing on and practising such functions.
+Consequently, our students need functional language to be able to cope in an English-speaking environment.

 But how do we do this?

 Examples of functional English

 First of all, you must realise that there are a million and one different functional situations and each situation have a load of different language items that would be completely appropriate to use for that particular situation.
 If you think of how many different ways you can agree with someone, or compliment someone, or complain about something, then you see our point.
 So don’t feel like you need to teach every possible phrase that could be used to communicate in a particular instance.